accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate all the interactive controls (that can be activated by touch) on the screen.
 1. Activate the voice control and check that all the interactive controls identified have an associated label (grey tooltip).
-1. If so, check that :
+1. If so, check that
-	- the associated label is relevant ;
+	- the associated label is relevant;
 	- and that the visible name (if it has one) is included in this label.
 1. If this is the case, the conditions regarding the relevance of the label and the presence of the visible name in the accessible name are met.